Tomodachiga Yatteru Cafe: Social media

 For restaurants, the content that users post on social networking sites is important, so TYC promoted social networking posts by customers.
-The café allowed photography inside the restaurant, including the staff, and anyone could easily post about what is going on inside the cafe.
-Within a few months of its opening, SNS video of the cafe had received a total of over 30 million views and 1.5 million likes.
+The café allowed photography inside the restaurant, including the staff, and anyone could easily post about what is going on inside the café.
+Within a few months of its opening, SNS video of the café had received a total of over 30 million views and 1.5 million likes.

 According to Myoen, in a typical restaurant, all the users posts on social networking sites are similar, whether it is about the signature menu or the interior and exterior, but TYC offered different customer service each time, so unique posts were published every day.
 The constant buzz from the posts continuously drew in new people who had learned about TYC from them.
-The cafe did not emphasize repeat customers and did not require the same people to visit repeatedly.
+The café did not emphasize repeat customers and did not require the same people to visit repeatedly.

 TYC was constructed in a way that it is easy for third parties to spread the word on social networking sites.
-As an example, the waitstaff stood at a slightly elevated level compared to the customers in order to make it easier to capture the waitstaff on video from the moment customers open the door and enter the cafe.
+As an example, the waitstaff stood at a slightly elevated level compared to the customers to make it easier to capture the waitstaff on video from the moment customers open the door and enter the café.